Last Updated on

 Dotted around Ireland’s landscape are hundreds of castles and some of them are included in the top Ireland tourist attractions.
 Arguably, Blarney Castle with its famous Blarney Stone has one of the most internationally recognizable names.
 An Irish legend has it that when you kiss this particular stone you gain the gift of eloquence.

 Many Irish castles are in ruins and only with imagination can you get a sense of the grandeur and importance that these historic fortresses once held (Dunamase Castle in County Laois is a fine example of this).
 Other castles, such as the castle hotels of Ashford Castle in County Mayo and Lough Eske Castle in County Donegal are truly fit for modern day kings (and offer guests luxurious stays in magnificent surroundings).

 The strategic, and often very scenic, locations of many of Irish castles set them apart.
 Just think of Ross Castle on the banks of the Lakes of Killarney or Dunluce Castle in Northern Ireland, which is literally perched on a clifftop.
-Cahir Castle is one of my favourites, as it not only offers a great tour, but is also very well preserved and has a working drawbridge gate (portcullis) and moat.
+Cahir Castle is one of our favorites, as it not only offers a great tour, but is also very well preserved and has a working drawbridge gate (portcullis) and moat.
 There are lots of other castles that are also worth visiting such as the 15th century historic Bunratty Castle in Co.
-Clare (with 19th century Folk Park) or if sampling a medieval banquet tickles your fancy then stop by Dunguaire Castle, County Galway.
+Clare (with the 19th century Folk Park) or if sampling a medieval banquet tickles your fancy then stop by Dunguaire Castle in County Galway.

 Other great castles are Kilkenny Castle, Trim Castle (County Meath), Ballynahinch Castle (County Galway), Leap Castle (County Offaly), Tullynally Castle (County Westmeath) and Dunguaire Castle (County Galway).